upbound/composition-testing/crossplane-cli/render/observed_resources/README.md

-# Observed Data
+# Observed Resources

-Often times a Composition author needs data from resources, like the VPC Id, or the OIDC endpoint of a Kubernetes cluster.
+A Composition author often needs data from resources, like the VPC ID, or the OIDC endpoint of a Kubernetes cluster.
 Since Composition functions can have access to observed data, we'd like to test things like one resource referencing the `atProvider` status of another resource.